microsoft/WhatTheHack/999-SAPonAzure/Student/06-Start-Stop-Automation.md

 Note: VMs must be deallocated for Azure charges to stop and that's facilitated by scripts

+## Description

-This is ready, flexible, end-to-end solution (including Azure automation runtime environment, scripts, and runbooks, tagging process etc.) that enables:
+This is a flexible and end-to-end solution (including Azure automation runtime environment, scripts, and runbooks, tagging process etc.) that enables:

 - Start & Stop of your SAP application servers, central services, database, and corrosponding VMs
 - Optionally convert Premium Managed Disks to Standard during the stop procedure, and back to Premium during the start procedure, thus saving cost storage as well

 SAP systems start and stop is done gracefully (using SAP native commands), allowing SAP users and batch jobs to finish (with timeout) minimizing downtime impact.

-## Description

 ## Success Criteria

-- Import AZ modules and SAP runbooks
+- Create Azure Automation account
+- Tag all the VMs for the **SID** in place
-- Tag SAP systems correctly
+- List the SID to ensure all the systems were tagged correctly
+- Execute runbook manually to stop systems
+- Schedule the runbook to start the systems
+- Schedule scale out & scale in out the Application servers
-- Use runbooks to start, stop, and scale SAP systems
+- (Optional) Restrict access to runbooks to an individual user

-# Architecture of the Start/Stop solution
+## Architecture of the Start/Stop solution

 The solution is using Azure automation account PaaS solution to execute the SAP shutdown/startup jobs (as shown in the below diagram).
 Runbooks are written in PowerShell.
 There is also a PowerShell module SAPAzurePowerShellModules that is used by all runbooks.
 These runbooks and module are stored in PowerShell Gallery, and are easy to import.